diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 $ hadoop MaxTemperatureWithCompression input/ncdc/sample.txt.gz output
 ```

-If you are emitting sequence files for your output, you can set the `mapreduce.out put.fileoutputformat.compress.type` property to control the type of compression to use.
+If you are emitting sequence files for your output, you can set the `mapreduce.output.fileoutputformat.compress.type` property to control the type of compression to use.
 The default is RECORD, which compresses individual records.
 Changing this to BLOCK, which compresses groups of records, is recommended because it compresses better

 ##### Compressing map output
 Even if your MapReduce application reads and writes uncompressed data, it may benefit from compressing the intermediate output of the map phase.
 The map output is written to disk and transferred across the network to the reducer nodes, so by using a fast compressor such as LZO, LZ4, or Snappy, you can get performance gains simply because the volume of data to transfer is reduced.